cyulin17/cyulin17/README.md

 😊 About Me
 -
-I am ChiaYu, a web developer.
+I am ChiaYu, a web developer based in southern California.

 Fun Facts:
 - I speak Mandarin, English and Japanese.